Taking to the water is a wonderful way to see Alaska's incredible coastline © Bala Sivakumar / Getty Images

-Alaska's impressive southern coastlines contain hordes of island archipelagos, deep fjords and ancient glaciers.
+Alaska's impressive southern coastlines contain beautiful and varied island archipelagos, deep fjords and ancient glaciers.
 Nearly all of the area is roadless, so seafaring vessels, including cruise ships, are a popular way for visitors to experience these pristine areas.
+There are Alaska cruises to suit every budget, preference and style.
+Read on to learn more about which Alaskan cruise is best for you.

-Large cruise companies sail Alaska's Inside Passage from Seattle, Washington and Vancouver, and on through the Gulf of Alaska to Seward or Whittier.
+Large cruise companies sail Alaska's Inside Passage from Seattle, Washington and Vancouver, British Columbia, and on through the Gulf of Alaska to Seward or Whittier.
+This passage is excellent for an introduction to Alaska.
 In between, passengers usually stop in Ketchikan, Juneau and Skagway, and then sail up College Fjord to see glaciers stretching their icy fingers into the sea.
-You'll see plenty of stunning scenery along the way but not up close – for most cruisers, it's more than enough to satisfy.
+You'll see plenty of stunning scenery along the way, but not up close.
+If you want to connect with this wondrous landscape, you need to get off the boat.

-Smaller cruises max out at around 200 passengers and can nose into Southeast Alaska's nooks and crannies, launching skiffs and kayaks from their lower decks for an immersive shore visit full of exploration.
-These vessels may not stop in local ports, instead anchoring at night and offering guests the chance to hike a remote shoreline, whale-watch from a kayak or attend a presentation by indigenous artisans.
-If any ports are visited, they're likely to be smaller communities like Wrangell, Sitka, Petersburg and Yakutat.
+If you’re looking to maximize your time exploring along your chosen itinerary, consider a smaller ship.
+These ships max out at around 200 passengers and can nose into Southeast Alaska's nooks and crannies, launching skiffs and kayaks from their lower decks for an immersive shore visit full of exploration.
+These vessels may not stop directly in local ports.
+Instead, they typically anchor at night and offer guests the chance to hike a remote shoreline, enjoy whale-watching from a kayak or attend a presentation by indigenous artisans.
+If any ports are visited, they will likely be smaller communities like Wrangell, Sitka, Petersburg and Yakutat.

 Additionally, with the Northwest Passage now open to marine traffic, the northwestern city of Nome is a regular port of call for higher-end, midsize cruise lines to expose passengers to the rural reaches of coastal Alaska.
-The Aleutian Island city of Unalaska is also on some boutique cruise line itineraries, so check carefully that the region that sparks your interest.
+The Aleutian Island city of Unalaska is also on some boutique cruise line itineraries.
+This passage is a great option for travelers who want to see a different, less explored part of the state.

 Which part of Alaska should I choose to cruise?